jatkinson1000/archeryutils/paper/paper.md

 several other applications and websites.

-The models implemented by _archeryutils_ have previously been used in comparative analyses of athlete's performance and equipment, and it there is ongoing research in this are that uses the software.
+The models implemented by _archeryutils_ have previously been used in comparative analyses of athlete's performance and equipment, and there is ongoing research in this area that uses the software.

 # Acknowledgments